rdhr/CALiPPSO.jl/docs/src/basic_usage.md

 !!! note "Precompilation"
     `precompile_main_function()` calls `produce_jammed_configuration!` on a small, predefined system.
 (It will also produce a colorful output that you can safely ignore.)
-Thus, the main function will be pre-compiled and ready to use in larger and more demanding systems.
+Thus, the main function will be already *pre*-compiled and ready to use in larger and more demanding systems.

     Calling `precompile_main_function()` is optional, but strongly suggested if you want to use CALiPPSO for producing jammed packings (*i.e.* if at any point you call `produce_jammed_configuration!`).
 However, it you only use CALiPPSO for analysing packings previously produced there's no need for precompiling.

-    The reason why avoiding precompilation is discouraged is that model creation and optimization in JuMP suffers from a ["time-to-first-solve" issue](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/performance_tips/#The-%22time-to-first-solve%22-issue), which is an analogous version of the "time-to-first-plot" one.
+    The reason why precompilation is suggested is that model creation and optimization in JuMP suffers from a ["time-to-first-solve" issue](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/performance_tips/#The-%22time-to-first-solve%22-issue), which is an analogous version of the "time-to-first-plot" one.
 Essentially, when a function is first called, it needs to be compiled.
 (This is actually the general behaviour of Julia, not only of JuMP.)
 Thus, by calling `produce_jammed_configuration!` in a small system, the function gets pre-compiled and ready to be used in much larger systems.
-If `precompile_main_function()` is not called, and `produce_jammed_configuration!` is used directly in the (presumably large) configuration you want to jam it could take much longer.
+If `precompile_main_function()` is not called, and `produce_jammed_configuration!` is used directly in the (presumably large) configuration you want to jam, it will take much longer.

 ### Output